croaky/laptop/learn/books/sw-design.md

 A better approach is to make lots of small investments on a continual basis, adding up to about 10-20% of your total development time.

-Organizational code quality becomes reputational.
+Organizational code quality affects reputation.
 Facebook was known to have a tactical mindset and messy codebases.
 Google was known to have taken a more strategic approach.
 It can be more fun to work in an organization that cares about software design